This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 Lentils are a great addition to so many recipes!
 I love them in my lentil and sausage soup and they are a great way to bulk up salads.

-You just need water and dried lentils and cooking them is hands off.
+You just need water and dry lentils, and cooking them is hands off.
 They make a great side dish for curries and can also be eaten by themselves for a healthy meat-free meal.
 They are also great for meal prep!

 You might be wondering are lentils beans?
 Lentils are classified as legumes, along with beans and peas as they grow in a pod.
-Lentils are a great ingredient to include in your diet if you are meat-free as they are high in protein and fiber and contain iron and potassium.
+Lentils are a great ingredient to include in your diet if you are meat-free as they are filling and delicious.

 Lentils come in several varieties.
 They all have slightly different flavors and textures and the cooking times will vary slightly, although the cooking method remains the same.

-- Green Lentils: Green lentils have a more robust flavor, which is slightly peppery.
-They hold shape well and are great for salads and sides.
+• Green Lentils: Green lentils have a more robust flavor, which is slightly peppery.
+They hold shape well and have medium to firm texture.
+They are great for salads and sides.
 Require about 35 minutes of cooking time.

 How To Cook Lentils On The Stove Perfectly

-- Rinse the lentils thoroughly under running water and remove any debris and rocks.
+1. Rinse the lentils thoroughly under running water using a fine mesh sieve and remove any debris and rocks.

 How much water do you need to cook lentils?